csc301-fall2014/CSC301H5F-home/README.md

    * No tutorials on the first week
  * [Discussion Board](http://piazza.com/utoronto.ca/fall2014/csc301/) (shared with two sections of CSC301 at St. George)
  * [Official course info sheet](InfoSheet.pdf)
+ * Prerequisite Waiver Requests
+   * The prerequisites for this course are CSC209H5 and CSC290H5.
+   * If you are missing a prerequisite, you will need to submit [the following form](http://www.utm.utoronto.ca/math-cs-stats/sites/files/math-cs-stats/public/users/yeyvette/PrereqCoreqForm-20129.pdf).
+   * Please fill the form, print it, and bring it with you to the first lecture.

 ## Marking Scheme ##